SEOSUK/Sim_palletrone/src/palletrone_interfaces/bag/monte/README.md

 failure logs are retained when enabled.
 For each CoM level, overall-successful trials created in the current run are ranked by Complete-window position RMS; minimum, nearest sample median, and maximum are copied as best, median, and worst-success representatives.
-Log CSVs are git-ignored; `.gitkeep` preserves the directories.
+Retained logs may be gzip-compressed as `.csv.gz`; trajectory files are git-ignored and `.gitkeep` preserves the directories.

+## Final CRN fine-sweep result

+All 300 trials completed numerically.
+Physical loss counts were 0, 0, 0, 1, 4,
+and 30 out of 50 at scales 1.00 through 1.25 respectively, giving empirical
+loss probabilities of 0.00, 0.00, 0.00, 0.02, 0.08, and 0.60.
+The probabilistic
+robustness transition under the calibrated stochastic v5 model is concentrated between scales 1.20 and 1.25; an exploratory logistic fit estimated the 50% loss scale as 1.2429.

+Airborne-only tracking remained comparatively stable through scale 1.25.
+The primary observed phenomenon was a stochastic normal-flight / catastrophic-loss bifurcation rather than smooth tracking degradation.
+These simulation results are not a guaranteed physical-system robustness boundary.

 In MATLAB, run `monte_carlo_analyzer` from this directory (or add it to the path).
 It reads `results/monte_carlo_results.csv`, prints numerical completion,